Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 Third week in a row.
 The protestors, and the cops, would be back many more times before this was over.

-“Kevin, you’re gonna drive yourself mad watching those poor bastards…”
+"Kevin, you’re gonna drive yourself mad watching those poor bastards…"

 He jumped, turned guiltily away from the window like he’d been caught with his hand in the cookie jar, then relaxed as he realized who it was.

-“Hey, Levaughn.
-How was Lucent?”
+"Hey, Levaughn.
+How was Lucent?"

-“It’s beautiful, actually.
+"It’s beautiful, actually.
 Busy and messy as they try to find room for evacuees, but my meeting with the Indian governor was a success.
-We have permission and a site.”
-Levaughn wandered up to the window and sighed at the dispersing violence outside. “...Better than here, anyway.”
+We have permission and a site."
+Levaughn wandered up to the window and sighed at the dispersing violence outside. "...Better than here, anyway."

-“And the Chinese?”
+"And the Chinese?"
 Kevin asked, not turning to look back at them.
 He’d flagellated himself enough for one day.

-“Still not returning my calls, alas,” Levaughn sighed.
+"Still not returning my calls, alas," Levaughn sighed.

-“To hell with ‘em, then,” Kevin decided.
+"To hell with ‘em, then," Kevin decided.

-“Not *normally* the attitude I’d expect to hear from our Chief Ethics Officer…” Levaughn replied, with a bare hint of teasing.
+"Not *normally* the attitude I’d expect to hear from our Chief Ethics Officer…" Levaughn replied, with a bare hint of teasing.

 Kevin managed a darkly amused grunt.
-“At this point, the ethical thing is ruthless practicality,” he said.
-“If the Chinese don’t want our help then that’s their call.
-Means the resources we would have invested saving their stuff can save other peoples’ stuff instea—”
+"At this point, the ethical thing is ruthless practicality," he said.
+"If the Chinese don’t want our help then that’s their call.
+Means the resources we would have invested saving their stuff can save other peoples’ stuff instea—"

 Three, four, five, six white craters **punch-punch-punched** themselves into the glass behind his head: he flung himself away from the window, pulling Levaughn with him.
-“Jesus ***fuck!”***
+"Jesus ***fuck!"***

-“Omigod!”
+"Omigod!"
 Levaughn, wisely, took cover behind the desk.
-“Omigod, they’re shooting!
-Omigod!”
+"Omigod, they’re shooting!
+Omigod!"

 Kevin grimaced as he heard what sounded like a full-scale fucking *battle* erupt outside.
 He didn’t dare return to the window to look and in any case, somebody had hit the security alarm and the electrochromic windows had gone dark and opaque.